 But don’t let that put you off.
 Oxford Road stretches from the edge of the Curry Mile in Rusholme right up to Central Library, and along its length you’ll find such artistic gems as the Whitworth, Manchester Museum and the University of Manchester campus (Hogwarts eat your heart out), atmospheric live music venue Deaf Institute, Cornerhouse, and indie bars Big Hands, Kro and Black Dog Ballroom.
 There are also two parks: Whitworth Park, which dates back to 1890, and Grosvenor Square, a small patch of green that was once a church and where now, on sunny days, the locals come out to bask in bookish style.

-Let’s start at the bottom.
-To the south of the city centre is the Whitworth, a red-brick gallery whose staid Victorian frontage belies the revolution taking place behind its doors.
-In late 2013, the Whitworth closes.
-A £12m redevelopment will extend the gallery out into the park that is its neighbour; this dramatic extension should be finished by 2014.
-In the meantime, enjoy its contemporary exhibitions with an historic twist: the curatorial policy here combines an international collection of watercolours, artwork, textiles and wallpapers with recent work by the world’s leading artists.
+Let’s start at the bottom, metaphorically as well as geographically; the culinary standards on Manchester’s famous Curry Mile have slipped and this brightly lit strip of Oxford Road has fallen into disrepute.
+Family run Mughli Restaurant & Charcoal Pit stands out as the only venue deserving of the Curry Mile title.
+Further up Oxford Road is the Whitworth, a red-brick gallery whose staid Victorian frontage belies the revolution taking place behind its doors.
+In late 2013, the Whitworth closed.
+A £12m redevelopment is currently under way to extend the gallery out into the park that is its neighbour; this dramatic extension is set to be unveiled in September 2014.
+When it does, visitors will be able to enjoy the gallery’s contemporary exhibitions with an historic twist in a brand new setting: the curatorial policy here combines an international collection of watercolours, artwork, textiles and wallpapers with recent work by the world’s leading artists.

 The University of Manchester’s Alfred Waterhouse campus is worth a wander around: the Old Quadrangle, just off Oxford Road, includes the neo-Gothic masterpiece that is the Whitworth Hall, while Christie’s Bistro has a wood-panelled, bookish interior that turns lunch into an event.
 But the University’s cultural contribution isn’t limited to its architecture.
 Star lecturers – including Jeanette Winterson and Brian Cox – regularly pack them in for sell-out public events.
 And then there’s Manchester Museum.
 Since 1890 it’s been one of the UK’s leading university museums (and a godsend for families).
 The natural history museum’s archive numbers a staggering six million pieces including Stan, the fossilised T-Rex skeleton.
 Don’t miss Ancient Worlds, the spectacular new Archaeology and Egyptology galleries, and the Living Worlds gallery, the sleek reinvention of the museum’s animal life displays by art and fashion producers Villa Eugénie.